jrescalona96/CPP-Fall2019/CS4080-Concepts of Programming Languages/A5/README.md

 > Use any language (of your choice) to program the above tasks by writing one sort function only but may have a number of auxiliary (help) functions for ordering.
 >
-> > Then, write a main function/program that makes **three calls to the sort function** to accomplish the above three different sorting tasks.
-Test the program using the following data (note: you may store data in an array or a list or whatever data structure you think appropriate.)
-Initialize the input data in the program instead of entering from keyboard or reading from file.
+> - Write a main function/program that makes **three calls to the sort function** to accomplish the above three different sorting tasks.
+> - Test the program using the following data (note: you may store data in an array or a list or whatever data structure you think appropriate.)
+> - Initialize the input data in the program instead of entering from keyboard or reading from file.

 - Dan 45
 - Adam 39